websight-io/websight-bundle-resource-provider/README.md

 ```
 will contain properties accessible using `Resource.getValueMap` in order `[property1, property2, property3]` and children accesible using `Resource.getChildren` in order `[resource1, resource2,resource3]`.

-##Resource Resolver Change Listener framework support.
+## Resource Resolver Change Listener framework support
-This implementations supports ResourceChangeListener events.
+This implementation supports ResourceChangeListener events.
 Resources are ADDED or REMOVED on bundle start/stop.
 RESOURCE CHANGE EVENT is not supported.

-##Default mapping definition values
+## Default mapping definition values
 To improve developer experience, we extended mappings definitions with default values.
  - `propsJSON` is now set to `.content.json`the
 ,  to- support for `skipSettingResourceTypes` used in previous versions is removed